CFT-HY/HILA/docs/guide/hila_applications.md

 The first command `hila::initialize(argc,argv)` handles the initialization of mpi and reading in command line arguments and parameter files.
 This is a vital part of all HILA applications, but it is not too important for the user to understand what happens within it.

 Next we setup the lattice and it's size with the command `lattice.setup({32,32,32})`.
 The `lattice` object is defined globally within hila and contains all the information on how the lattice is split within MPI.
 As with initialization, this is also a vital part of any HILA application, but is designed in a way where the user need not worry about it.
+Note that due to NDIM option above passing for example `{32,32}` to `lattice.setup()` would result in a runtime error.
+TODO: CATCH THIS ERROR

 Lastly for setup we initialize the random number generator with the command `hila::seed_random(32345)`.
 This will initialise the random number generator with the seed 32345.

-Next in the application we define two Field's with:
+Next in the application we define two Fields with:

 ~~~cpp
 Field<Complex<double>> f;
 Field<double> g = 0;
 ~~~

 A Field in HILA is the numerical object which we operate on and iterate over.
-The size and MPI layout of the Field's are inherited from the lattice structure which was initialized before hand with the `lattice.setup()` command.
+The size and MPI layout of the Fields are inherited from the lattice structure which was initialized before hand with the `lattice.setup()` command.
 Field is a c++ object which can be of many different data types and operations between them have been defined within HILA.
 This is implemented using standard c++ object oriented programming where we define the type within the brackets <T>.
 The available datatypes will be thoroughly documented later.
 For now we define one field of type `Complex<double>` and `double`.
 The latter Field g is initialized with the = constructor, where we set the Field to be uniformly 0.
 The f Field is initialized to null.

 We then introduce our first onsites loop which set's a complex gaussian random number for each point within the field: